• Home

 Trademarks

-Businesses spend an enormous time and money on their brands.
+Businesses spend an enormous amount of time and money on their brands.
 They spend years, profits, and often the owners’ personal finances so customers will recognize their brand, buy their products, and make the whole process worth the trouble.
 But without trademark protection, you can lose it all in a puff of smoke.

 Orange County patent attorney James Yang can help you get the trademark protection from the USPTO that you need to stay in business, keep your brand, and grow.